The regions beyond

 This mini-essay on a world missions Bible passage is one of more than three dozen articles in the "Heart of God" series published in Engage, a monthly online magazine.
 That series explores what the Bible says about missions.

-For early Christians, especially those familiar with Paul's missionary journeys and his letters, "the regions beyond" would mean areas that had not yet been evangelized or where the message of Christ had not yet been fully proclaimed.
-It emphasizes Paul's desire to continue spreading the Gospel to points further and further away.
+For early Christians, especially those familiar with Paul's missionary journeys and his letters, "the regions beyond" meant areas that had not yet been evangelized or where the message of Christ had not yet been widely proclaimed.
+"Regions beyond" is indicative of Paul's desire to continue spreading the Gospel to points further and further away.

-Paul's language in 2 Corinthians 2 communicates his missionary zeal and commitment to fulfilling the Great Commission of Jesus Christ to "go and make disciples of all nations" (Matthew 28:19).
-Early Christians would have understood Paul's use of "regions beyond" as a call to cross-cultural missionary endeavors and the expansion of the Christian faith into new people groups.
+Paul's mention in 2 Corinthians 2 of the "regions beyond" communicates his cross-cultural missionary zeal and commitment to fulfilling the Great Commission of Jesus Christ to "go and make disciples of all nations" (Matthew 28:19).

 More for you from 1 and 2 Corinthians